Sorry, you need to enable JavaScript to visit this website.

 An unemployed person, according to Eurostat is defined as someone who is currently aged between 15 to 74 years old; is without work during the reference week, who is available to start working within the next two weeks (or has already found a job to start within the next three months) or was actively seeking employment at some time in the last four weeks.

 In addition to the above definitions, Malta’s Youth Guarantee Implementation Plan also defines what constitutes good-quality offers.
 A good-quality offer of employment, continued education, an apprenticeship or a traineeship refers to the opportunity given to young people through the Youth Guarantee during the four months period of becoming unemployed or leaving formal education.
-For each type of offer, whether it is employment, training or education, criteria are established on whether or not the activity is applicable for the young person to participate in.
+For each type of offer, whether it is employment, training or education, criteria are established on whether the activity is applicable for the young person to participate in.

 If a job opportunity is offered, it needs to last for at least six months.
 Moreover, if the employer is engaging the participant through the Youth Guarantee, the employer is legally bound to complete an engagement form and needs to submit it to the Public Employment Services.